 Three-point rule: A legal buck must have both antlers shorter than 2 inches (button buck) or have three or more points on one side of his rack.
 The three-point rule applies statewide unless mentioned below.

 12-inch inside spread or 15-inch main beam rule: A legal buck on Dr. Lester Sitzes III Bois D'Arc WMA, Harold E. Alexander Spring River WMA, Hope Upland WMA, Lafayette County WMA, McIlroy Madison County WMA, Mike Freeze Wattensaw WMA, Scott Henderson Gulf Mountain WMA, Shirey Bay Rainey Brake WMA and Moro Big Pine Natural Area WMA must have either:

 - an inside spread of at least 12 inches, or

 - at least one main beam 15 inches or longer.

-15-inch inside spread or 18-inch main beam rule: A legal buck in deer zones 16, 16A and 17 and on Bayou Meto, Buck Island, Cut-Off Creek, Ed Gordon Point Remove, Freddie Black Choctaw Island WMA Deer Research Area East Unit (including youths and youth permit hunt), Henry Gray Hurricane Lake, Rick Evans Grandview Prairie, St. Francis Natural Forest, Sheffield Nelson Dagmar and Trusten Holder WMAs must have either:
+15-inch inside spread or 18-inch main beam rule: A legal buck in deer zones 16, 16A and 17 and on Bayou Meto WMA, Buck Island WMA, Cut-Off Creek WMA, Dave Donaldson Black River WMA, Ed Gordon Point Remove WMA, Freddie Black Choctaw Island WMA Deer Research Area East Unit, Henry Gray Hurricane Lake WMA, Rick Evans Grandview Prairie WMA, St. Francis National Forest WMA, Sheffield Nelson Dagmar WMA and Trusten Holder WMA must have either: